 For your electronics projects, you can grab some MOSFETs here:

 What is MOSFET?

-Unlike BJT which is ‘current controlled’, the MOSFET is a voltage controlled device.
-The MOSFET has “gate“, “Drain” and “Source” terminals instead of a “base”, “collector”, and “emitter” terminals in a bipolar transistor.
-By applying voltage at the gate, it generates an electrical field to control the current flow through the channel between drain and source, and there is no current flow from the gate into the MOSFET.
+The MOSFET has 3 terminals, “gate“, “drain” and “source“, differs from BJT which has “base”, “collector”, and “emitter” terminals.
+By applying voltage to the gate, you create an electrical field that controls the current flow through the channel between the drain and source, without any current flowing from the gate into the MOSFET itself.

-- Unlike bipolar transistors, MOSFET is voltage controlled.
-While BJT is current controlled, the base resistor needs to be carefully calculated according to the amount of current being switched.
-Not so with a MOSFET.
-Just apply enough voltage to the gate and the switch operates.
+- MOSFETs are voltage-controlled, while BJTs are current-controlled.
+When using a BJT, the base resistor must be carefully calculated based on the current being switched.
+However, with a MOSFET, simply apply enough voltage to the gate, and the switch operates.

-- Because they are voltage controlled, MOSFET have a very high input impedance, so just about anything can drive them.
+- MOSFETs have very high input impedance, which means almost anything can drive them.

-To use a MOSFET as a switch, you have to have its gate voltage (Vgs) higher than the source.
-If you connect the gate to the source (Vgs=0) it is turned off.
+To use a MOSFET as a switch, you need to ensure that the gate-source voltage (Vgs) is higher than the source voltage.
+When the gate is connected to the source (Vgs=0), the MOSFET remains off.